KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Jotor Sparklefen.md

 ###### Recruitment
 Jotor was recruited near the end of his adulthood moving into his granhood.
 Despite his age, Jotor is still a adequate combatant and has not lost a step.
 Before the transfer of Peacekeeper ownership to Jackson Felwinter, Will recruited Jotor, who is now the lead weapon designer and artifact researcher of the organization.
 ##### Abilities
-Jotor is a 16th level Battlesmith Artificer
+Jotor is a Battlesmith Artificer